etboi1/startup/notes.md

     - Use npm to install mongo, which is a node package for communicating with MongoDB
         - To find the username, password and hostname to connect to the database, go to the database button, then click on connect (on the MongoDB website)
         - Before writing any data, you should check to see if the connection with the database was successful or not

+### Authorization Services, Simon Login
+- Storing passwords:
+    - passwords are hashed, meaning they're encrypted or changed to a different string of characters
+        - good hashes only go one way; passwords will be hashed and then they can't be hashed back
+    - to authenticate the password, hash the password when entered in and compare the hashed value to the stored hashed password
+- Bcrypt:
+    - does the hashing and comparing for us (it's an npm package)
+    - you want the hash to take a second so it takes too long for someone to make a hash attack table
+- Authentication Tokens:
+    - Common practice is to authenticate once upon login, and then an "authentication token" is passed to the front end.
+Each time authentication is needed, the front end just passes the token back to the backend
+    - Creating tokens:
+        - a common practice is to use a randomly generated string
+            - an example would be the npm package 'uuid'
+            - call the function 'uuid.v4()'
+- Cookies:
+    -